lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where H() is the hash function in the selected cipher suite.
 Examples of use of the EDHOC-Exporter are given in {{asym-msg4-proc}} and {{transfer}}.

+* K_4 and IV_4 are derived with the EDHOC-Exporter using the empty byte string h'' as context, and labels "EDHOC_message_4_Key" and "EDHOC_message_4_Nonce", respectively.
+IVs are only used if the EDHOC AEAD algorithm uses IVs.

 ## EDHOC-KeyUpdate {#keyupdate}

 To provide forward secrecy in an even more efficient way than re-running EDHOC, EDHOC provides the function EDHOC-KeyUpdate.
 When EDHOC-KeyUpdate is called the old PRK_4x3m is deleted and the new PRK_4x3m is calculated as a "hash" of the old key using the Extract function as illustrated by the following pseudocode: